plotly/plotly.py/doc/python/axes.md

     thumbnail: thumbnail/axes.png
 ---

-This tutorial explain how to set the properties of 2-dimensional Cartesian axes, namely [`go.layout.XAxis`](/python/reference/layout/xaxis/) and [`go.layout.YAxis`](python/reference/layout/xaxis/).
-Other kinds of axes are described in other tutorials:
+This tutorial explain how to set the properties of [2-dimensional Cartesian axes](/python/figure-structure/#2d-cartesian-trace-types-and-subplots), namely [`go.layout.XAxis`](/python/reference/layout/xaxis/) and [`go.layout.YAxis`](python/reference/layout/xaxis/).

+Other kinds of subplots and axes are described in other tutorials:

 - [3D axes](/python/3d-axes) The axis object is [`go.layout.Scene`](/python/reference/layout/scene/)
 - [Polar axes](/python/polar-chart/).
 The axis object is [`go.layout.Polar`](/python/reference/layout/polar/)